creptic/qbt-onadd/README.md

  - Config file defaults to /home/user/.qbt-onadd/
  - Config can be set with -c in command-line, or hard-coded in script.
 You can write a default config with -w (see -h)
  - Minimal version available with example code (removed cmdline,logging,error checking and config).
- - Run from terminal, or add to qBittorrent External Add path.
+ - Run from terminal, or add to qBittorrent External Add path in your qbtorrent webui.
 ***
 ## Requirements:
 - https://github.com/fedarovich/qbittorrent-cli  also available in [AUR](https://aur.archlinux.org/packages/qbittorrent-cli)